 Succulent Simplicity is a blog for fans of succulents and cacti.
-From a beginner for beginners, I’ll cover how to deal with the most common plant-health problems and tips for growing and propagating succulents and cacti.
+From a beginner for beginners.I share my experiences with how to handle the most common plant-health problems, and tips for growing and propagating succulents and cacti.

 Tale of a Hawarthiopsis I discovered a white, sun-deprived pup in the bottom of a rootbound haworthiopsis.
 I had intended to document the pup’s growth and recovery.
 I took several photos showing its transition from white to green.
 Unfortunately, while it was growing strong, it met an untimely demise.
 In the end, I realize I […]